-- the EU-SILC definition of social benefits includes the function education while ESSPROS does not. - the ESSPROS definition covers both current and capital transfers whereas the EU-SILC definition covers current transfers only. - the ESSPROS definition covers certain reductions on taxes where they meet the general criteria for social protection schemes and certain other criteria. - the EU-SILC definition covers only the cash benefits (with the exceptions of housing)
+- The EU-SILC definition of social benefits includes the function education while ESSPROS does not.; - The ESSPROS definition covers both current and capital transfers whereas the EU-SILC definition covers current transfers only; - The ESSPROS definition covers certain reductions on taxes where they meet the general criteria for social protection schemes and certain other criteria; - The EU-SILC definition covers only cash benefits (with the exceptions of housing).

-Full details of the most recent version of ESSPROS, including a detailed guide to the interpretation of each function, may be found in the ESSPROS Manual 1996 (Eurostat, 1996).
+Full details of the most recent version of ESSPROS, including a detailed guide to the interpretation of each function, may be found in the ESSPROS Manual, 2008 Edition (Eurostat, 2008).

-The ESSPROS classification scheme has many merits in providing a break-down of social benefits according to the purposes for which they are paid, irrespective of the legislative or institutional structures behind them.
+The ESSPROS classification scheme has many merits in providing a breakdown of social benefits according to the purposes for which they are paid, irrespective of the legislative or institutional structures behind them.
 However, it is not possible to collect data directly according to this classification because of its unfamiliarity to survey respondents.
-Instead, data have to be collected in terms familiar to respondents and then correspondence tables used to map the national social benefit system onto ESSPROS.
-In order for this mapping to be as accurate as possible, it is important that the survey provides comprehensive prompts to the respondent to ensure that all benefit receipts are reported and that each can be correctly ascribed to a particular social protection scheme, and also that this information is properly recorded in the questionnaire.
+Therefore, data must be collected in ways that are familiar to respondents, with correspondence tables used to map the national social benefit system onto ESSPROS.
+In order for this mapping to be as accurate as possible, it is important that the survey provides comprehensive prompts to the respondent to ensure that all benefit receipts are reported, that each can be correctly ascribed to a particular social protection scheme and that this information is properly recorded in the questionnaire.

-Unemployment benefits (PY090G)
+Unemployment benefits (PY090G): Unemployment benefits refer to benefits that:

-Unemployment benefits refer to benefits that replace in whole or in part income lost by a worker due to the loss of gainful employment; provide a subsistence (or better) income to persons entering or re-entering the labour market; compensate for the loss of earnings due to partial unemployment; replace in whole or in part income lost by an older worker who retires from gainful employment before the legal retirement age because of job reductions for economic reasons; contribute to the cost of training or re-training people looking for employment; or help unemployed persons meet the cost of travelling or relocating to obtain employment;
+- Replace, in whole or in part, income lost by a worker due to the loss of gainful employment; - Provide a subsistence (or better) income to persons entering or re-entering the labour market: - Compensate for the loss of earnings due to partial unemployment;

+- Replace, in whole or in part, income lost by an older worker who retires from gainful employment before the legal retirement age because of job cuts made by their employer for economic reasons; - Contribute to the cost of training or re-training people looking for employment; or - Help unemployed persons meet the cost of travelling or relocating to obtain employment.